Background pattern

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-INTERGRIP Powder for oral solution
+INTERGRIP Powder for Oral Solution

 Paracetamol / Chlorphenamine / Caffeine

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions of the medicine contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.

-1. What is INTERGRIP and what it is used for
+1. What INTERGRIP is and what it is used for

 3. How to take INTERGRIP